nikalsh/vue-northwind-spa/README.md

       changeOrigin: true
       },
 ```
-Add as many URLs as nessecary
+Add as many endpoints as nessecary

 ## Deploying Vue.js + Express
-Build your vue code using npm run build command.
+Build your vue code using npm run build.
 This will create a folder dist which should have index.html file and static folder.
 Copy dist folder into your server code repository.